AAnirudh07/Deepreach-2D-System/deepreach_paper_analysis.md

 Building on the limitations introduced by approximation errors, misclassifications of safe and unsafe states can arise.
 Corrective strategies can be explored:
 - Post-training Methods: Perform a round of supervised train using error samples, either from random resampling or drawn from prior safety guarantee evaluations.
 Beyond simply flipping misclassified states, the loss function could also include:
     - Penalizing overly-optimistic errors, such as large positive $V$ values for unsafe states.
-    - In reach settings, under-approximation might be safer, and vice versa for avoid. versa.
+    - In reach settings, under-approximation might be safer, and vice versa for avoid.
 This could be implemented by adding loss terms that asymmetrically penalize the model based on the task (e.g., extra penalty for $V>0$ in avoid settings when true value is $V<0$).
 This could also be extended to BRAT.
 - Training Methods: In multi-class self-supervised learning, auxiliary rankers/classifiers estimate the likelihood of class membership[[4]](#references).
 A similar idea could be applied in the reachability setting.
 An additional model could be trained alongside DeepReach to predict whether a state is safe or unsafe along with a confidence score.
 High-confidence predictions could then be validated through trajectory simulations, and the results used to further calibrate both the main model and the classifier.

 **Uncertainty**